ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 The _integration test_ project contains integration tests, using HTTP requests to test if the website contains implemented features in the HTML code.

 #### UITests
 In the _UITests_ project Playwright has been used to create End to End test for the project.
-These tests test the UI, and features that are relient on being logged in.
+These test the UI, and features that are relient on being logged in.

 # Ethics